UP-Prayer-Team/UP-Prayer-Service/README.md

  - Fill in the secrets and certificate password in `appsettings.json`
  - Publish the project using Visual Studio
- - Run the script `./deploy-stage.sh` and paste in the password for the `upd` account when requested.
+ - Run the script `./deploy-stage.sh` and paste in the password for the `root` account when requested.
  - Use SSH to restart the service with `sudo systemctl restart upd`, pasting the password again if prompted.

 Database Migrations